streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

     [info] Done packaging.
     [success] Total time: 16 s, completed Feb 20, 2017 10:04:04 AM

-*Note* - you may see some warnings of version conflicts as the JAR is built.
-These are due to the
+_Note_ - you may see some warnings of version conflicts as the JAR is built.
+These are due to the various Hadoop and Spark jar files using different versions of common libraries.
+These version conflicts will not cause a problem at runtime, since the correct libraries are packaged into the Data Collector stage libraries.

 You should see a jar file in the `target/scala-2.10` directory: